vapor/docs/docs/advanced/queues.md

     }
 }
 ```
+!!! info
+    Make sure your `Payload` type implements the `Codable` protocol.
 !!! tip
     Don't forget to follow the instructions in **Getting Started** to add this job to your configuration file.